toebeann/BepInEx.SupermarketSimulator/README.md

 ## Installing mods

 > [!NOTE]\
 > The paths in this section are relative to the game folder, i.e. `BepInEx/plugins` = `[game folder]/BepInEx/plugins`, where `[game folder]` is the path to the folder containing the game's executable (e.g. `Supermarket Simulator.exe`).
-Steam users can easily find this folder by locating the game in your Steam library, right-clicking it and then selecting `Manage` -> `Browse local files`.
+Steam users can easily find this folder by locating the game in their Steam library, right-clicking it and then selecting `Manage` -> `Browse local files`.

 **It is _strongly_ recommended to read and follow the instructions for each mod you download.**